 Important Teaching Tips

-The gluten-free protein bars do get soft when they sit out too long.
+If using a vegan protein powder, the gluten-free protein bars do get soft when they sit out for too long.
 So, keep them in the fridge until ready to eat.
+However, this isn't the case with beef protein, and they hold up perfectly at room temperature.

 Most store-bought nutrition bars contain added sugars that can be detrimental to fitness goals.
 Making protein bars allows you to be in control of how much (and what type) of sugar is added.

-Swapping out peanut or almond butter for different nut butter is a great way to change the flavor of a protein bars recipe.
+Swapping out peanut or almond butter for a different nut butter is a great way to change the flavor of a protein bar recipe.
 Try using almond-hazelnut butter or cashew butter.

 Gluten-Free Homemade Protein Bars